comyata/comyata/packages/comyata-fe/README.md

 # Comyata FileEngine

 An engine to make data files computable!
-Simplify data lookup, dynamic configurations and more thanks to data templates with included logic.
+Simplify data lookup, dynamic configurations and more thanks to data templates with embedded logic.

 Execute YAML and JSON files like programs and get clean data to work with as result.

-Add custom adapters to support more file formats, connect with databases or to work with templates stored databases or remote filesystems.
+Add custom adapters to support more file formats, connect with databases or to work with templates stored in databases or remote filesystems.

 It's as easy (or complex) as: